lucasrijllart/lucasrijllart/README.md

 <a href="https://www.linkedin.com/in/lucas-rijllart/"> <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://lucasrijllart.com"> <img src="https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white" /></a>

-🇺🇸 I'm a software developer currently looking for a new position in Texas
+🇺🇸 I'm a software developer currently looking for a new position in Austin, Texas

 🏦 I've worked 5 years in the Financial Tech industry
 - At [Yobota](https://www.yobota.com) then [Chetwood Financial](https://chetwood.co) we built a bank from the group up in the cloud.
 It supported 5 different live financial products in the UK market, and 3 financial institutions on our banking platform.
 I joined as the 20th employee in 2018, and left a 300-person company in 2023.